confluentinc/cp-ansible/docs/VARIABLES.md

 ### config_prefix

-The configuration prefix to use, by default /etc
+The configuration prefix to use, by default /etc. Note - Only valid to customize when installation_method: archive

-Default:  "/etc/"
+Default:  "/etc"

 ***